hickory-dns/hickory-dns/resolver/README.md

 - NameServer pools with performance based priority usage
 - Caching of query results
 - DNSSec validation
+- *TBD* Generic Record Type Lookup (the Client can be used in the interim)
 - *TBD* TLS integration

 ## Example